Protected Area Permit (PAP) for Foreigners — Sorted, Start to Finish

 What documents will I need?

 A passport valid for at least 6 months, a valid Indian visa, passport-size photographs, and your travel itinerary.
-You'll share these securely with the registered operator at the quote stage — not on this enquiry form.
+You will share these securely with the registered operator when you book — never on a public web form.

 Northeast Tour Packages is an independent travel-research site operated by Pramila Business Solutions.
 We are not a registered permit-issuing authority.
-Protected Area Permits are arranged through a government-registered tour operator or the official e-FRRO portal; we connect you with our registered local travel partner and you contract with the licensed operator directly.
+Protected Area Permits are arranged through a government-registered tour operator or the official e-FRRO portal — this guide explains how, so you can arrange yours directly.